todschmidt/camp_calendar/README.md

 # Camp Calendar Sync

-This project automatically synchronizes bookings from HipCamp to a central Google Calendar and Checkfront account.
+This project automatically synchronizes bookings from HipCamp and Checkfront to a central Google Calendar.
+It uses individual google calendars to sync back to HipCamp.
 It is designed to run as a serverless application on AWS.

-A key feature of this system is its ability to handle real-time booking notifications from Checkfront via webhooks, ensuring that new reservations are processed and reflected in Checkfront almost instantly.
+A key feature of this system is its ability to handle real-time booking notifications from Checkfront via webhooks, ensuring that new reservations are processed and reflected in HipCamp to avoid double bookings.

-The email gateway is set up so you can set up a forwarding rule from your email account to sync@<YOUR DOMAIN> which will trigger the sync process.
+The email gateway is set up so you can set up a forwarding rule from your email account to sync@YOURDOMAIN which will trigger the sync process.
+This is used to forward HipCamp bookings using Gmail rules and trigger a sync to create a dummy CheckFront booking to avoid double bookings.

 ## Architecture